 The third energy center, located in the region of the solar plexus represents the center of individualization and independence.
 The third chakra says: I have a right to own.
-Earth and water, elements that govern the first and second chakra are tied by gravity, likewise a child until his second year, who is still largely merged with the mother.
+Earth and water, elements that govern the first and second chakra are tied by gravity, likewise a child until its second year of life (still largely merged with the mother).

 In the period from the second to the fourth year, musculoskeletal system gets stronger, vertical motion is developed and thus the greater independence of the child too.
 The free will and specific individual desires appear, as well as intention to make these wishes come true.
 This center is controlled by the element of fire, which is the first element (after earth and water) that moves vertically.

 On the physical level, the organs which get their energy through the third chakra are the stomach, liver, gallbladder, pancreas, spleen and the entire muscular system.
 The fire of digestion actually turns food into other forms of energy suitable for feeding the human cells.
 On the physical level, fire transforms the energy from one form to another (wood into heat and light) and precisely in the third chakra the first sparks of transformation appear in our lives.
 The impulse for action, for change and the desire to create the life we desire, are all born here.